Skip to main content

 Send your Platform API key as a Bearer token on every request:

-API keys are organization-scoped and currently usable only by Catalog Partner organizations.
-A key can access only the catalogs granted to the organization that owns it.
-Rotate or deactivate keys via the partner portal; deactivation takes effect on the next request.
+API keys are organization-scoped and currently usable only by Developer organizations.
+A key can search and browse every active crawled catalog, including catalogs activated later, and can never access merchant catalogs.
+Rotate or deactivate keys in Octogen Platform; deactivation takes effect on the next request.

 Never expose your Platform API key in client-side code or public repositories.
 Treat it like a password.